dagger/dagger/docs/current/cloud/572923-get-started.md

 ## Introduction

+Dagger Cloud provides pipeline visualization, operational insights, and distributed caching for your Daggerized pipelines.

 This guide helps you get started with Dagger Cloud.

-Here are the steps you’ll follow in this guide:
+Here are the steps you'll follow:

 - Sign up for Dagger Cloud
 - Connect Dagger Cloud with your CI provider or CI tool